Újpest FC: Stadium

 Újpest's home stadium is Szusza Ferenc Stadion, which has been their home since the opening on 17 September 1922.
 It was known as Megyeri úti stadium until it was named after the club's legendary player, Ferenc Szusza in October 2003.
-After the renovations which took place in 2000 and 2001 the ground can hold 13,501 spectators.
+After the renovations, which took place in 2000 and 2001, the ground can hold 13,501 spectators.

 Ownership

 On 3 December 2008, it was revealed by BBC Sport that the Premier League club Wolverhampton Wanderers were considering an alliance with Újpest.
-Jez Moxey, the Chief executive officer of the club said that "We have had some initial discussions in Budapest with the officials of Ujpest.
+Jez Moxey, the Chief executive officer of the club said: "We have had some initial discussions in Budapest with the officials of Ujpest.
 We touched on the issues of loaning players, academies and sharing of best practice on and off the field."